syshen/Stopwords/README.md

+## Swift Stopwords Module

-## Stopwords module written in Swift for both iOS and Mac
+Stopwords module is written in Swift for both iOS and Mac

 - All the stop words are from http://alir3z4.github.io/stop-words/